-If you use Klaviyo, you don't need to update any records as we automatically configure them for you.
-That said, there are two cases that go beyond general deliverability where updates to your DNS records are required:
+If you send emails with Klaviyo, you do not need to take any action to update your DNS records for your general deliverability setup.
+Rather, when you sign up, we automatically configure these records for you.
+That said, there are some cases that go beyond general deliverability where updates to your DNS records are required:

 Only large volume senders qualify for using a dedicated sending IP.

 In this article, we will dive deeper into each of these dedicated sending options.

 In the world of email marketing, your sending infrastructure is very important.
 Inbox providers, like Google and Hotmail, determine whether to block, filter, or deliver your emails based on the reputation of your sending infrastructure.

 If you want to use dedicated infrastructure, it's important that you update your DNS records.
 Inbox providers work hard to make sure mail that appears to be delivered from you actually is delivered from you.
 They do this by comparing records that are automatically added to your email to the DNS records on your website.
 As a result, to ensure your emails are delivered, you need to update your records.